 Across the country, there are many youth who are struggling with issues they do not know how to approach.
-A large percent of youth in need of health services for substance use and behavioral health/mental health issues are not engaging in services until their issues have progressed to the level of self-harm/suicidal ideation/suicide/risky behavior, school difficulties/truancy/drop-out/school expulsions, lower pro-social engagement, juvenile justice involvement and poly-substance abuse.
-According to the latest Center for Disease Control and Prevention (CDC) statistics, despite our best efforts, drug overdoses of our youth continue to rise.
+A large percent of youth in need of health services for substance use and behavioral health/mental health issues are not engaging in services until their issues have progressed to the level of self-harm, suicidal ideation, suicide, risky behavior, school difficulties, truancy, drop-out, school expulsions, lower pro-social engagement, juvenile justice involvement and poly-substance abuse.
+Despite our best efforts, drug overdoses of our youth continue to rise.
 The rate of overdose deaths from opioids is almost 6 times what it was in 1999.
 Over a third of these deaths involved prescription opioids.

 - Accessibility of resources and services